an outlet of encouragement, explanation, and exhortation

 Here is how we have been practicing Lectio Divina

 1. Cultivate internal quietness through silence.
 Prepare to hear the “still small voice” of God (see 1 Kings 19:12).
-Sit with eyes closed and let your body relax.
+Sit with eyes closed and let your body relaxed.
 Allow yourself to become consciously aware of God’s presence with you.
 Start by expressing your willingness to hear from God in these moments by using a centering prayer such as “Come Lord Jesus,” “Here I am,” or “Speak Lord, your servant is listening.”

 a.
 In silence, repeat and consider the word or phrase in your mind.